 The second assumption is that the samples are identically distributed.
 Simply stated, this means that the probability of converting is the same for all visitors.
 This, of course, is not the case.
-The probability of converting may depend on time, location, user preferences, referrer, etc. For example, if during the experiment some marketing campaign is running, it may cause a surge of traffic from Facebook, for example.
-This may cause a drastic and sudden change in CTRs (click through rates), which is based on the fact that people coming from that particular campaign have different characteristics than the general visitor population.
-In fact, some more advanced optimization techniques we are providing with Dynamic Yield depend on these differences.
+The probability of converting may depend on time, location, user preferences, referrer, and many other potential factors.
+For example, if during the experiment, some marketing campaign is running, it may cause a surge of traffic from Facebook.
+This may cause a drastic and sudden change in CTRs (click-through rates), which is based on the fact that people coming from that particular campaign have different characteristics than the general visitor population.
+In fact, some more advanced optimization techniques we are providing at Dynamic Yield depend on these differences.

-The last assumption is that the measures that we sample, e.g. the CTR or conversion rate, are normally distributed.
-It might sound as some obscure mathematical term to some, but the “magic” confidence level formulas depend on this assumption, which is much shakier and often does not hold.
+The last assumption is that the measures we sample, e.g., the CTR or conversion rate, are normally distributed.
+It might sound like some obscure mathematical term to some, but the “magic” confidence level formulas depend on this assumption, which is much shakier and often does not hold.
 In general, the bigger the sample size and the higher the number of conversions we have, the stronger this assumption holds – thanks to a mathematical theorem called the central-limit theorem.

 OK, I get that the math is not 100% bulletproof, but what are the pitfalls I should really watch out for?

 There are two main pitfalls.
-First, A/B testing platforms often offer real-time display of test results as collected so far.
-On one hand, this gives the test operator transparency and a feeling of control.
-However, this may cause us to overreact to results, which are not well-cooked yet.
-Stopping a test before the pre-defined sample size is reached, while repeatedly looking at the intermediate result and stopping at the first moment the required significance level is reached, is a sure recipe for making a mistake.
-This not only causes a statistical bias toward detecting a difference that is not there, but that bias is not something we can quantify in advance and correct (for example by demanding a higher significance level).
+First, A/B testing platforms often offer a real-time display of test results as collected so far.
+On the one hand, this gives the test operator transparency and a feeling of control.
+However, this may cause an overreaction to the results, which may not be well-cooked yet.
+Stopping a test before the predefined sample size is reached while repeatedly looking at the intermediate results and stopping at the first moment of statistical significance is a sure recipe for mistake making.
+This not only causes a statistical bias toward detecting a difference that is not there, but that bias is not something we can quantify in advance and correct (for example, by demanding a higher significance level).

 The second pitfall is to have too high of expectations with regard to the performance of the winning variation well after the test is over.
 Due to a statistical effect called or “regression toward the mean,” the performance of the winning variation over time is not as good as it was during the test.
-Simply put, the winning variation may actually have won not just because it is somewhat really better, but also because it was to some extent “lucky.”
-That luck ends up oftentimes being averaged out over time, and as a result performance seems reduced.
+Simply put, the winning variation may actually have won not just because it is somewhat really better but because it was to some extent, “lucky.”
+That luck ends up, oftentimes, being averaged out over time, and as a result, performance seems reduced.

 Do we have an alternative to A/B testing?

 A deeper level of optimization is aiming toward true personalization.
 Either manually or automatically, we might wish to expose different users to different variations.
-As an example of manual control, we may want to have users visiting from the Netherlands on Queen`s Day getting an orange background on the web page.
-Such manual control makes a lot of sense in many cases, but doesn’t scale very well: say I also have a special promotion for visitors coming in from Facebook, what should I show that Dutch visitor coming from Facebook?
-Rules might get complex fast as you begin to think up new variations and audience groups, and there’s an element of educated guesses here: you think they should hit the mark, but who knows?
+As an example of manual control, we may want users visiting from the Netherlands on Queen`s Day to see an orange background on the web page.
+Such manual control makes a lot of sense in many cases, but doesn’t scale very well: say I also have a special promotion for visitors coming in from Facebook.
+What should I show that Dutch visitor coming from Facebook?
+Rules might get complex fast as you begin to think up new variations and audience groups, and there’s an element of educated guesses here: you think they should hit the mark, but no one really knows.

 Thus, a different approach that may work better in some cases is an automated personalization approach.
-For example, in case we are running a cooking recipes website, and we have a box on our web page where we wish to show the user a recommended recipe based on his or her past visits on recipe pages/segments/tags.
-In this case, Dynamic Yield’s personalized optimization engine can do the job.
+Let’s say we are running a cooking recipes website, and we have a box on our web page where we wish to show the user a recommended recipe based on his or her past visits to recipe pages/segments/tags.
+In this case, a personalization engine can do the job.